 - Avoiding stretching and strengthening exercise while focusing only on running can trigger knee pain.

 Biomechanical problems that are since birth like flat foot, high arches, over-supinated foot and over-pronated foot or weak leg muscles can cause knee pain in runners.
 Incorrect foot formation does not align the weight of the body perfectly and hence to balance the body, the runner exerts stress on his knees causing the knee pain.

 - Build up your training gradually.
 The 10% rule is a good thumb rule to follow where you need to increase your training by 10% every week, whether it is time for workout or the intensity or the distance.
 Though some may find the 10% increase too much to cope with in the beginning so you should listen to what your body says.

 - Good footwear offers maximum support and reduces biomechanical issues greatly.
 Make sure you get the right pair as there are several types of footwear available for people with different foot issues.

 - Start with stretches and warming up before your running session.
 After running, these exercises are equally important.
 So it is necessary to warm up and cool down during the training period.
 It definitely makes a lot of difference, although seems boring.

 - Stay away from Overtraining.
 Overtraining triggers knee pain.
 Hence, while participating in forthcoming event or competition, make sure your training improves gradually and not suddenly.

 - Wearing a good knee support if you sense knee pain due to running.
 However, if you have strong muscles then knee support may not be recommended.

 - Perform different exercises to work out on different muscles.
 This will also help you build flexibility and strength while improving fitness.

-Searching for a great Paramus physical therapy practice that works closely with athletes, including runners?
+Searching for a great Wyckoff physical therapy practice that works closely with athletes, including runners?
 Look no further than Apex Orthopedic Rehabilitation.